neticdk/kubernetes-debug-image/README.md

 Example of yaml file containing the deployment of debugger pods.\
-Namespace and image needs to be changed to match the environment it's deployed in.\
+Namespace needs to be changed to match the environment it's deployed in.\
+Currently the image is set to the default debug-image.\
 Consider adding egress rules for debugging the network.

 ```